SAGA logo

 In Poverty and Policy in Post Apartheid South Africa, edited by Haroon Bhorat and Ravi Kanbur.
 Cape Town, South Africa: HSRC Press, 2006.

-Persistent Poverty, Asset Accumulation and Shocks in South Africa: Evidence from KwaZulu-Natal
+Poverty, Asset Accumulation and Shocks in South Africa: Evidence from KwaZulu-Natal

 October 2005